 I was interested in chemistry until high school and had never dreamed of entering into the world of space on any account.
 While attending the University of Tokyo, I came across a student-made satellite and completely forgot my old attachment to chemistry as I jumped into the satellite engineering field without hesitation.
 Afterward, I continued to engage in nanosatellite development until the completion of my doctoral degree.
 When graduating, I thought it would be unfortunate if I could not make use of the nanosatellite technologies that I had gained besides education.
 Fortunately, I encountered the chance to get subsidies from the government to support the setup of a new business applying university technologies and began activities.
 Actually I felt unsure of myself when establishing the company, because I have never aspired to be an entrepreneur and have never studied company management.
 But I have tried my best being surrounded by excellent peers.
-Having hired skilled engineers so far, I am now giving 100% of my energy into management.
+I’m trying my best as a face of the company.

 Satellites and Me

 Satellite development is like watching a child throwing a tantrum; both require considerable care and attention to achieve their full potentials.
 Watching a satellite travel into space may be like a father seeing his daughter get married.

 What I Want to Realize

 Real-time earth observation platform.
 I believe microsatellites have such power, as the Internet has changed both the world and peoples’ values.